 Common Sleep Paralysis Dreams

-As stated, sleeping paralysis causes frightening hallucinations or nightmares.
-According to Very Well Health, common sleep paralysis hallucinations include seeing a dark figure in the room, or bright flashes.
+As stated, this causes frightening sleep paralysis hallucinations or nightmares.
+According to Very Well Health, common hallucinations include seeing a dark figure in the room, or bright flashes.
 Others have reported seeing animals or colours and some have even seen a version of themselves looking back at them.

 This is because your anxiety levels are extremely high, as your brain is unable to rationalise the experience.
 This leads your brain to project shapes or even images of yourself within your field of vision, which only induces more panic.